stateful/docs.runme.dev/docs/installation/runme-cdes.md

 runme:
   id: 01J01B5S4Y31Q8FAP5SREPGWRY
   version: v3
+title: Install Runme on CDEs
 ---

+# Install Runme on Cloud Development Environments

+Runme is a powerful tool that manages and runs development scripts directly from your documentation and codebase.
+It helps with automation, consistency, and collaboration.
+Integrated with Cloud Development Environments (CDEs) like GitHub Codespaces, Gitpod, and Project IDX, Runme enhances the development process by providing a centralized and user-friendly interface for script management.
+CDEs offer pre-configured, accessible, and consistent setups, eliminating the need for extensive local configurations and boosting productivity.
+Runme and CDEs simplify workflows, improve efficiency, and ensure a seamless development experience.

 This guide provides step-by-step instructions on how to install the Runme extension in GitHub Codespaces, Gitpod, and Project IDX.
-Runme helps in managing and running your development scripts directly from your codebase.
+Runme helps in managing and running your development scripts directly from your codebase and documentation.

 ## GitHub Codespaces